Skip to main content?

 Social Design Circle Honoree

 If utopia eluded us, what’s next?
-Raumlabor Berlin practices “research-based design.”
-Their practice intersects city planning, architecture, art and urban intervention.
-Central to their work are projects that disrupt a community’s notions about space.
+Raumlabor Berlin is a German collective practicing what they call “research-based design”, working at the intersection of city planning, architecture, art and urban intervention.

 • Community Development